-In accordance with applicable state and federal laws, information about registered sex offenders who may be attending or working at OSU is available to the campus community at police.okstate.edu.
+In accordance with applicable state and federal laws, information about registered sex offenders who may be attending or working at OSU is available to the campus community at sors.doc.state.ok.us/svor/f?p=119:1.
 An additional link is provided to the Stillwater Police Department's list of registered sex offenders residing in the Stillwater area.
 The Stillwater Police Department's website is stillwaterpolicedept.org.